filip-swinarski/contratiempo/content/static-content.md

 __EN__

-Born in flamenco cradle - gypsy district of Seville, Triana, he has been learning flamenco singing since early childhood - firs from his mother Dolores, and next from flamenco artists, spending his time in flamenco taverns and tablaos.
-At the age of 20 he moved to New York - the most important flaenco city in USA, and cooperated with representatives of local enviroment, taking part in concert tours in theatres and universities of United States anc Canada.
+Born in flamenco cradle - gypsy district of Seville, Triana, he has been learning flamenco singing since early childhood - first from his mother Dolores, and next from flamenco artists, spending his time in flamenco taverns and tablaos.
+At the age of 20 he moved to New York - the most important flamenco city in USA, and cooperated with representatives of local enviroment, taking part in concert tours in theatres and universities of United States anc Canada.
 He is a fan of cante jondo - deep song, and his role models are Camaron de la Isla and Manolo Caracol.
 Fernando's singing is an authentic andalusian temperament and emotions.